notexplosive/notexplosive.github.io/_posts/2023-07-10-hello-world.markdown

 I'm an avid participant in game jams.
 I participated in my first game jam in 2012 (although proof of that is lost to time) and I've been jamming constantly ever since.
 At time of writing I have participated in 28 game jams, and that's just counting "canonical" games that I included in my [ludography][ludography].

 I used to run the Game Design Club at my university, many of the jams I participated in came from that.
 We would put on a game jam every academic quarter (skipping summer).
-Running that club (and meeting people who run a similar club at a neighboring university) has built me a great [network][cool-people] of gamedev friends.
+Running that club, and meeting people who run a similar club at a neighboring university, has built me a great [network][cool-people] of gamedev friends.

 I plan on using this blog as a platform to talk about my work, sometimes in a technical way, sometimes just sharing anecdotes about development on a particular project, or some lesson that I learned.
 I've wanted to do something like this for a while.
 I've tried a couple times at doing the whole YouTuber _thing_ and I think I'm just not cut out for it.
 Once I've written out a script (which doesn't feel well written) and record myself reading the entire script (with a delivery I'm not satisfied with) I usually just want to start over.

 So I think a blog is a better format for now.
-This way if I can just my thoughts down as text it's _done._ I don't need to spend a month packaging the text into a video format.
+This way if I can just get my thoughts down as text it's _done._ I don't need to spend a month packaging the text into a video format.

 Thanks for reading, I hope you enjoy!